sebanalysis/sebbeck.com/_posts/2023-11-16-the-grey-tribe.md

 Put simply, in the 50 years from 1925 to 1975 we saw highly visible innovations in transport (flight, spaceflight, automobile networks), great leaps in comfort (universal sewerage networks, central heating), a multiplication of food provision tech: (mechanization and synthetic fertilizers) and countless medical innovations (wide use of anaesthesia, antibiotics).
 It is trivializing to sum it up so briefly.

-In the 48 years from 1975 to 2023 what have we seen aside from the screens and the technology is behind them?
+In the 48 years from 1975 to 2023 what has changed in your average room apart from the presence of screen?
 Ask yourself what has changed about the world?
 Not much.
 This is a tragedy.

 An obvious symptom is that, global GDP diverged from energy consumption in 1970.
 There is a difference between the real economy and moving numbers around in a SQL database, as [George Hotz puts quite well](https://geohot.github.io/blog/jekyll/update/2020/08/07/on-money-creation.html).